Ordering a Death Certificate

 What is the cost for a death certificate?

-The cost for a death certificate is $20 regardless of the quantity that you order.
+The cost for a death certificate is $20 each regardless of the quantity that you order.

 This fee is established in accordance with Pennsylvania's Administrative Code of 1929.
 Payment is deposited upon receipt of your application and is not refundable.

 If ordering online, you must also pay a $10 service fee and applicable delivery fees if selecting UPS overnight shipping.
 Fees are non-refundable.
 Payment may be made by credit card if ordering online or by telephone.
 If applying by mail, please submit payment in the form of a check or money order made payable to "VITAL RECORDS".
 Cash is

 To qualify for the fee waiver for members of the U.S. Armed Forces, you or your spouse (includes widow/widower if not remarried) must be in active service or was honorably discharged from service.
 The fee is only waived if you are applying for your spouse's death certificate, if you are applying on behalf of a dependent child of the decedent, or if you are the representative of the decedent's estate (supporting documentation will be required).
 The funeral home responsible for filing the death record may also apply if the decedent's death record indicates that he/she was a veteran or if the spouse of the decedent is a member of the U.S. Armed Forces or honorably discharged veteran.
 The funeral home must provide supporting documentation; please refer to State Registrar Notice SRN 2023-05 Veteran Fee Waiver Guidance for Funeral Directors.
 This fee waiver only covers the cost of the death certificate and does not apply to online service fees or UPS delivery fees.